 A carefully designed website built with the user experience (UX) in mind can win over new prospects 24 hours a day, 365 days a year.
-And on the flip side, a poorly designed site can send them running (well, “clicking”) away to find solutions elsewhere.
+On the flip side, a poorly designed site can send users running (or, “clicking”) away to find solutions elsewhere.

-Below are vital design, functionality and value principles of web design that will help a business win over prospects – and keep current customers loyal to your brand.
+Below are vital design, functionality, and value principles of web design that can help businesses win over prospects and keep current customers loyal to their brand.

 “Go with the flow” Within seconds, each webpage should clearly convey what the site is about and allow visitors to smoothly flow through content and calls-to-action.
-An excellent website allows visitors to funnel easily through actions, such as buying a product, subscribing to a service, or learning more about a business or industry.
-A poorly planned website with hard-to-navigate and cumbersome content and disorganized pages leaves visitors confused and dissatisfied with their experience – and your brand.
+An excellent website allows visitors to easily funnel through actions such as buying a product, subscribing to a service, or learning more about a business or industry.
+A poorly planned website with hard-to-navigate and cumbersome content and disorganized pages can leave visitors confused and dissatisfied.

-An interesting fact: eye-tracking studies reveal internet users read webpages in a F-shaped patterns – scanning headlines 1st, then top sentences of paragraphs to determine quickly if they’re in the right place.
+An interesting fact: eye-tracking studies reveal that internet users read web pages in F-shaped patterns; scanning headlines first, then top sentences of paragraphs to determine quickly if they’re in the right place.
 Headlines and lead sentences utilizing effective keywords keep visitors on a site longer than wordy overstuffed paragraphs.
 Offer extensive information accessible through “learn more” hyperlinks, attention-getting callouts, and expandable tabs to keep content organized and easier to comprehend.

-By nature, we’re attracted to aesthetically pleasing visuals and if a website is “easy on the eyes”, it’s already ahead of the game.
-Our brains process images up to 60k times faster than words, so using images and styles that reinforce a brand and tell a story is immensely beneficial.
-High-quality photos and videos, along with consistent and well-planned typography, layout/styles, color schemes and graphics throughout a website can provide an appealing, cohesive familiarity.
+By nature, people are attracted to aesthetically pleasing visuals.
+High-quality photos and videos, along with consistent and well-planned typography, layout/styles, color schemes, and graphics throughout a website can provide an appealing, cohesive familiarity.

-Website visitors want instant gratification and research confirms that more than 40% of visitors will abandon a site if it takes too long to load.
+Website visitors want instant gratification, and research confirms that more than 40% of visitors will abandon a site if it takes too long to load.
 Ensure that each aspect of a website is fully optimized for speed.
 Test each web page for aesthetic on different devices, for speed, functionality, and flow.

-Before your site goes live, it’s absolutely vital to have 3 resources set up, fully optimized and running: 1. backups, 2. software updates and 3. website security.
-If these functions aren’t being performed on a regular basis, things can and will go terribly wrong over time, causing devastating and irreversible damage.
+Before your site goes live, ensure that three resources are set up, fully optimized, and running: 1. backups, 2. software updates, and 3. website security.
+If these functions are not performed regularly, devastating and irreversible damage can occur over time.

-Whether you’re designing a site yourself or hiring an experienced website design and marketing expert, take each aspect mentioned here seriously.
-And once your site is designed, test it, tweak it and test it again, until the final result is a fine-tuned machine, ready to turn your new visitors into longterm clients!
+Whether designing a site yourself or hiring an experienced website design and marketing team/expert, take each aspect mentioned here seriously.
+Once your site is designed, test it, tweak it, and test it again until the final result is a fine-tuned machine, ready to turn new visitors into long-term clients!